Students selected for Young Scholars typically meet the following criteria:

 - Note: you are strongly encouraged to have completed your FAFSA prior to completing your application.

-The deadline to submit applications via Mavlink is April 1.
+The application will be open on Mavlink from November 1 - April 1.
 Review of applications takes place throughout the course of the school year.
 After your application is submitted and reviewed, you may be contacted to come to campus for a personal interview.
 Final selections are typically made in mid-June.

 PLEASE NOTE: In past years, applications had been submitted and collected through email or US mail to the Young Scholars program office.
 Applications now MUST be submitted through Mavlink.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.